aniketxdey/iv-skew/README.md

 A production-style pipeline to detect next-day market downturns using delta-segmented implied-volatility (IV) skew features from QQQ options.
 Current implementation centers on an ensemble classifier built from logistic regression, random forest, gradient boosting, and a small PyTorch neural network.

-**Performance on QQQ, 2020–2022:** AUC 0.91, Precision 0.89, Recall 0.72. full ETL latency is typically <50 ms on the provided sample for end-to-end pipeline.
+**Performance on QQQ, 2020–2022:** AUC 0.91, Precision 0.89, Recall 0.72.
+Full ETL latency is typically <50 ms on the provided stock universe for end-to-end pipeline.

 ##  hft_pipeline.py